kaushishere/Sagemaker-Pipelines/README.md

-# Model Registry Pipeline for a Fraud Detection Classification Model
+# Model Registry Pipeline for a Classification Model
 ## Executive Summary
 Using the Sagemaker SDK, I developed a Sagemaker Pipeline to preprocess data, train & tune a Decision Tree Classifier model and then evaluate its performance on test data.
 Upon evaluation, the Pipeline decides whether the model should be registered.
 From there, a model deployment pipeline (not shown here) can take the registered model and deploy to a Sagemaker endpoint or self-managed endpoint.